gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_copy.md

 ### Options

 ```
       --allow-plain-http           allows the fallback to http if the oci registry does not support https
       --cc-config string           path to the local concourse config file
       --copy-by-value              [EXPERIMENTAL] copies all references oci images and artifacts by value and not by reference.
       --force                      Forces the tool to overwrite already existing component descriptors.
       --from string                source repository base url.
   -h, --help                       help for copy
+      --insecure-skip-tls-verify   If true, the server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
       --recursive                  Recursively copy the component descriptor and its references. (default true)
       --registry-config string     path to the dockerconfig.json with the oci registry authentication information
       --to string                  target repository where the components are copied to.
 ```

 ### Options inherited from parent commands